itk-dev/openid-connect-bundle/README.md

 }
 ```

-Similarly, you need a `SomeLoginTokenAuthenticator` that extends
-`LoginTokenAuthenticator`.
-This however only requires implementation
-of `onAuthenticationSuccess()` and `start()`.

 #### Configuration of `security.yaml`

-Make sure to add both authenticators to the `security.yaml` file
+Make sure to add your authenticator and the bundle `LoginTokenAuthenticator`
+to the `security.yaml` file
 and also add a [entry point](https://symfony.com/doc/current/security/multiple_guard_authenticators.html).
 Furthermore, you need to configure the user provider for the authenticators: